Lukaszpg/PD2-Sanctuary-of-Exile/README.md

 ## Known bugs

-* Eternal Coin does not have a name in the inventory
+- Eternal Coin does not have a name in the inventory
+    - No known solution for now
-* Making corrupted items sacred can sometimes crash the game
+- Making corrupted items sacred can sometimes crash the game
+    - No know solution for now.
+Make item's sacred before corrupting
+- Using catalyst shard on a map before chiseling it will make map unable to be chiseled
+    - Always chisel the map as last step

 ## About this mod